peterloes/HRD_SENSOR/README.md

 # HRD_SENSOR
 Handheld Readout Device(HRD) for Sensors.

-An open project, to discuss and solve, with EFM32G230(Silabs).
+An open source project, to discuss and solve, with EFM32G230(Silabs).

+Firmware working process not finished.

+Firmware not reviewed.

 OEM-Boards are available.